markjfisher/mn-leak/README.md

     ./gradlew :app:run

-Run an apache bench test:
+Run apache bench test with the following:

     $ ab -r -c 350 -n 20000 http://127.0.0.1:8080/v0/product/12345

-You will see increasing request times, and with JProfiler attached, an increased number of objects created.
+With multiple runs of the above, increasing response times were observed, and with JProfiler attached, an increased number of objects created directly correlating to the number of requests performed.

 # Testing non-fallback

 Comment out the "@Fallback" in StaticProductCatalogueService, and enable it in DefaultProductCatalogueService so that the Static service is called as the primary service, and rerun the above apache bench tests.

 # Results